cristianzsh/freki/README.md

 4. Run `docker-compose up` or `make`.

 #### Other ways
-If you want to use it locally (e.g., for development), please check our [wiki](https://github.com/crhenr/freki/wiki) for more details.
+If you want to use it locally (e.g., for development), please check our [online documentation](https://crhenr.github.io/freki) for more details.

 ## License